Universalism, Inclusivism, Restrictivism, Purgatory and the Judgment Seat of Christ

 The reason all people can’t be saved is simply because God respects our freewill choices.
 He did not create robots, so he can’t force people to choose reconciliation and receive eternal life.
 People who reject God in favor of sin are choosing death, the wages of sin.
 So God will ultimately accommodate them.
 Their fate is really self-destruction because God is only giving them what their freewill actions justly deserve.
 Will He enjoy this?
 Of course not.
 He doesn’t want “anyone to perish, but everyone to come to repentance” (2 Peter 3:9).

 Another argument that universalists make is that the English words “eternal” and “everlasting” are translated from the Greek word aionios (aay-OHN-ee-us), which more properly means “age-lasting.”
 They contend therefore that “eternal punishment” and “everlasting destruction” refer more specifically to ‘punishment that lasts an age’ and ‘destruction that lasts an age.’
 Their point is that the punishment and destruction of the ungodly may indeed last an eon of time, but it won’t last forever and ever.
-They are right about aionios (see Chapter Four) but there are two obvious problems with this argument: 1.
+They are right about aionios (see Chapter Four of HELL KNOW) but there are two obvious problems with this argument: 1.
 “The age to come” spoken of in the Bible (e.g. Mark 10:29-30) is a perpetual age (itself made up of ages according to Ephesians 2:7) and therefore God’s age-lasting punishment of destruction in the sense of burning to ashes will last perpetually.
 2. God’s age-lasting punishment of age-lasting destruction is always spoken of in direct contrast to the age-lasting life that God will grant the righteous (e.g. Matthew 25:46); and since the age-lasting life that God grants the righteous refers to perpetuity in the age to come we must conclude that the age-lasting destruction of the ungodly will be just as eternal.

 There’s no getting around it, universalism is simply incompatible with clear biblical teaching and is therefore not a valid option.